-Believe In Tomorrow has proudly served critically ill children and their families for almost 40 years.
+Believe In Tomorrow has proudly served critically ill children and their families for over 40 years.
 The families, volunteers, and donors that make up the Believe In Tomorrow family are true examples of inspiration, dedication, and hope.
 Please enjoy our stories below:

 Aubree and her family were able to enjoy a fun week away at The House By The Sea and proved that summer isn’t the only time to have fun at the beach!
 She loved playing mini golf at Old Pro Golf and bowling at Alley Oops.
 Thank you to all the businesses and generous donors who were able to help bring a smile to her face after many long months of treatment!